(This article was last updated on Jan. 6, 2023)

 - There are, on balance, superior high-net-worth investments, which offer a similar return for a little less risk.

-- The previous point isn’t just applicable to high-net-worth assets.
-It is also relevant for stock markets.
+- The previous point isn’t just applicable to assets of high net worth; it is also relevant for stock markets.
 If you are prepared to deal with the volatility of investing in the S&P500 or Nasdaq, you will achieve double-digit returns if (and that is a big if) the markets produce what they have done historically, which is 10% per year for the S&P500 and 12% for the Nasdaq.
 You just need to deal with the volatility, which isn’t a good measure of risk.

 - The investment is locked in for a period of time.
 If you have an emergency, it is difficult to get out in time, even though it isn’t super long in terms of investment duration.